Choosing the right window covering is hard enough. Put energy efficiency in the mix and things get even harder. Besides adding aesthetical value to yo

 Choosing the right window covering is hard enough.
 Put energy efficiency in the mix and things get even harder.
-Besides adding aesthetical value to yo

->

-> Choosing the right window covering is hard enough.
-Put energy efficiency in the mix and things get even harder.
 Besides adding aesthetical value to your interior, window coverings should also protect you from heat and cold weather.

-> The more energy efficient your coverings are, the less you will turn on your ovens and HVAC’s.
-But as we said, choosing treatment for your old or replacement windows is hard and to help you out, here are the top 3 options with the highest energy efficiency:
+The more energy efficient your coverings are, the less you will turn on your ovens and HVAC’s.
+But as we said, choosing treatment for your old or window replacement is hard and to help you out, here are the top 3 options with the highest energy efficiency:

-> So there are 4 basic types of window treatment: shades, blinds, drapery and shutters.
+So there are 4 basic types of window treatment: shades, blinds, drapery and shutters.
 The first two are amazing for decorating and let enough natural light in, but they aren’t that great for heat/cool retain.
 Of course, this comes with exceptions and cellular shades are more than a decent example.